 Leo Portnoff (1875-1940)

-Portnoff was a Ukranian violinist and composer who has resided and worked in Germany and the United States.
-As a relatively lesser-known composer, some of his works include a couple of Russian Fantasias and Violin Concertinos.
+Portnoff was a Ukrainian violinist and composer who has resided and worked in Germany and the United States.
+As a relatively unknown composer, some of his works include a couple of Russian Fantasias and Violin Concertinos.

 - Concertino in A minor, Op.14

-This single-movement concertino is a good training piece to build dexterity and stamina in young players.
+This single-movement concertino is an excellent training piece to build dexterity and stamina in young players.
 It requires shifting up to the 3rd position.
 There are no short of expressive moments throughout the piece as it moves continuously from one section to another, alternating between charming melodies and thrilling passages.
-The lyrical parts are full of Romantic idioms and require careful bow distribution and expressive vibrato.
+The lyrical parts that are full of Romantic idioms require careful bow distribution and expressive vibrato.
 Meanwhile, the exciting passageworks require good coordination between the hands and also in string crossings.